ropensci/ruODK/CONTRIBUTING.md

 # Maintainer's steps

 The steps below are run by the package maintainer to prepare a new `ruODK` release.
+It is not necessary to run them as a contributor, but immensely convenient for the maintainer to have them here in one place.

 ```r
 # Tests